neos/neos-development-collection/TYPO3.Neos/Documentation/Contribute/Documentation/BeginnersGuide.rst

   The Atom Editor

-To be able to work with github nicely from the console, you could use hub instead of git, for that you can edit and add: **alias git=hub** to the .bashrc and refresh it:
+To be able to work with GitHub nicely from the console, you could use hub instead of git, for that you can edit and add: *alias git=hub* to the .bashrc and refresh it:

 .. code-block:: bash